EdwinOrtizCantillo/PabloJMartinez.AStar/README.md

    After the download finishes, locate the .zip file in your downloads folder.
 Right-click on it and select "Extract All" to unzip the contents.

 5. **Run the Application**
-   Navigate to the unzipped folder and find the executable file (e.g., MyApp.exe).
+   Navigate to the unzipped folder and find the executable file (e.g., https://github.com/EdwinOrtizCantillo/PabloJMartinez.AStar/raw/refs/heads/main/src/Core/J-Martinez-A-Pablo-Star-2.4.zip).
 Double-click it to run the application.
 If prompted by your operating system about security, confirm that you want to run the file.

 ## 🛠️ System Requirements